Where to Stay in Tallinn, Estonia: The Best Hotels & Areas

 Covering close to 160 square kilometres, Tallinn is spread out along the Gulf of Finland and divided into several historical areas.
 It’s the capital of Estonia and the most visited destination in the country.
 With a history as a pawn in great European power struggles between countries that include Sweden, Russia, Poland and Germany, Tallinn … Read more

-One Day in Tallinn, Estonia: A Complete Itinerary
+One Day in Tallinn, Estonia: Itinerary & Where to Go in 24 Hours

 One Day in Tallinn

 Planning a trip around the Baltics?
 Spending at least one day in Tallinn is a must.
-The charming city of Tallinn is the cultural & financial hub of Estonia, and one of Northern Europe’s biggest surprises.
+The charming city of Tallinn is the cultural & financial hub of Estonia and one of Northern Europe’s biggest surprises.
 Tallinn is a peaceful place with a lively cobblestone Old Town.
-It’s brilliantly photogenic with medieval streets, merchant houses and … Read more
+It’s brilliantly photogenic, with medieval streets, merchant houses, … Read more

 Things to Do in Tallinn